GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 add more than one meaning to a word, make a psuedo thesaurus? - if a word has related terms listed, then the other terms will also be assigned at random

+when making compounds for dictionary, have each part of a compound be from a specific set of nouns chosen by their meaning e.g

+- COLOUR-ANIMAL
+- COLOUR-PLANT
+- TRADE-PERSON
+- SIZE-ANIMAL
+- COLOUR-FOOD
+  etc, to ensure that the compounds aren't totally nonsensical.

 ##Features to be randomized/chosen: